1-ARIjitS/Redlines/README.md

 REDLINES
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+This app displays lists of vocabulary words for the user to learn the native red indian language.
-Used in a Udacity course in the Android Basics Nanodegree.

 Pre-requisites
 --------------